Damagae/sonaris/README.md

 # sonaris
-Paris City Simulation based on sounds and computed by AI
+## Paris City Simulation based on sounds and computed by AI
+Made with Unity, MapBox and MAX MSP